Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_integrate_api_cli.md

 ### Create a category

-Categories help in the management of the number of assets in the Asset Catalog.To create a new category, use the `Category` resource type.
+Categories help in the management of the number of assets in the Asset Catalog.
+To create a new category, use the `Category` resource type.

 Run the following command to create a new category with the title `Finance` and the description: `Finance APIs`: